-One of the most unique accommodation options in the Hunter Valley, the Boathouse accommodation by Leaves & Fishes is four unique private boat houses in a relaxed, secluded setting.
+One of the most unique accommodation options in the Hunter Valley, the boathouse accommodation by Leaves & Fishes offers four unique private boat houses in a relaxed, secluded setting.
 With your own deck overlooking a lily pad-laden pond, you’ll feel like you’re encompassed in the serenity of a Monet painting.
-With a king sized bed, opulent furnishings and a uniquely stunning vista, this is the best couples accommodation in the Hunter.
+With a king-sized bed, opulent furnishings and a uniquely stunning vista, this is the best couples' accommodation in the Hunter.

 737 Lovedale Road Lovedale

 For an authentic taste of the Aussie countryside, Starline Alpaca Farmstay Resort is the ultimate retreat.
 The cottage-style digs are perfect for families, offering a laid-back escape surrounded by the stunning Brokenback ranges and the Yengo-Wollemi National Park.
 Beyond misty mornings and clear night skies, the resort boasts a smorgasbord of activities.
 Dive into the swimming pool, unwind in the spa, or channel your inner Serena Williams on the tennis courts.
 Little ones will be entertained at the children's playground, while the alpaca farm steals the show with its adorable, fuzzy friends.
 It's a chill spot to reconnect with family and friends, creating your own laid-back list of the best things to do in Hunter Valley.